boufik/Cyber-Handbook-Practices/Frontend/modern-frontend-stack.md

 - **Client-side rendering means an effectively empty `index.html`.** `curl` the deployed site and you get a blank `<div id="root">`.
 This is bad for SEO, and it is worth remembering when your own tooling crawls single-page applications.
 The interesting content is in the JS bundle, not the HTML.

-- **The bundle is public.** Everything in your shipped JavaScript — API base URLs, `VITE_*` variables, internal endpoint names, comments you forgot to strip — is readable by anyone with DevTools. **Minification is not obfuscation.**
+- **The bundle is public.** Everything in your shipped JavaScript such as API base URLs, `VITE_*` variables, internal endpoint names, comments you forgot to strip, is readable by anyone with DevTools. **Minification is not obfuscation.**

 - **There is a real learning cliff.** You have traded "open a file and edit it" for a build pipeline with half a dozen configuration files.
 When it breaks, you now need to know *which* tool broke.